 Why We Built Memory-Game.net

-We wanted a browser game that is easy to understand, quick to start, and satisfying to repeat.
-Memory was a natural fit because the rules are simple, the rounds are finite, and the challenge scales well from very small boards to much larger ones.
-The project also gave us a way to build something practical and polished instead of another passive screen experience.
+We wanted browser games that are easy to understand, quick to start, and satisfying to repeat.
+Memory was the natural first fit because the rules are simple, the rounds are finite, and the challenge scales well from very small boards to much larger ones.
+Over time, that grew into additional hubs like Sudoku, the N-back task, Memory Path, and Money Counting, which cover different kinds of focus and challenge.

 How the Game Is Designed

 The core idea is straightforward: no signup, no download, and no unnecessary friction between opening the page and starting a round.
-We keep the rules familiar, store scores locally on the device, and let players adjust difficulty through mode and board size instead of forcing one fixed experience.
+We keep the rules familiar, store scores locally on the device, and let players adjust difficulty through mode and setup instead of forcing one fixed experience.
+That applies to the memory modes, the N-back page, Money Counting, and the Sudoku hub.

 What We Want This Site to Feel Like

 We think short breaks work better when they have a clear start and finish.
 A memory game gives you that structure: one round, one board, one result.
-That is the product idea behind this site.
-It should feel calm, readable, and honest about what it is: a classic matching game you can play for a few focused minutes without overclaiming what it does.
+The same principle now applies across the site, whether you open classic matching, Sudoku, the N-back task, Memory Path, or Money Counting.
+It should feel calm, readable, and honest about what it is: games you can play for a few focused minutes without overclaiming what they do.

 Why There Are Different Modes

-From the start, we did not want one generic memory game page to do everything.
+From the start, we did not want one generic game page to do everything.
 Different players want different pacing, different visual comfort, and different ways to measure progress.
-That is why the site is split into modes instead of forcing one single setup on everyone.
+That is why the site is split into hubs and modes instead of forcing one single setup on everyone.

 Quick Challenge

 Quick Challenge is the fastest way in.
-It is built for short browser sessions, quick starts, and a clear finish line after five levels.
+It is made for short sessions, quick starts, and a clear finish line after five levels.

 Adults